 Enable its client to capture market share and grow customer loyalty with rapid software innovation in support of its business strategy

-Transform the continuous delivery pipeline and adopt a DevOps culture underpinned by the CloudBees Jenkins Platform™
+Transform the continuous delivery pipeline and adopt a DevOps culture underpinned by CloudBees CI

 For the past four years, a leading North American company has been capturing significant market share from its competitors by regularly rolling out new service offerings to millions of customers as part of its strategic marketing campaign.
 This series of customer-focused offerings was being launched at lightning speeds.

 Successful execution of the strategy hinged upon the organization’s ability to implement innovative new features and changes in the company’s web applications in rapid-fire succession.
-To make this possible, the organization partnered with Accenture to transform its continuous delivery pipeline and kick off a DevOps transformation with the CloudBees Jenkins Platform.
+To make this possible, the organization partnered with Accenture to transform its continuous delivery pipeline and kick off a DevOps transformation with CloudBees CI (formerly CloudBees Core).

 "Our client’s campaign demands a lot of new offers and quick IT changes be rolled out to production,” says Ravish Pathak, technology consulting manager and DevOps practice lead at Accenture.